joomengine/jcb-documentation/081-Easy-Validation-Rules-for-Fields-in-JCB.md

 > [00:00:36](https://www.youtube.com/watch?v=gYcZvL3u2To&t=00h00m36s)

-A **validation rule** checks whether a field’s value meets certain criteria before saving.
+A **validation rule** checks whether a field's value meets certain criteria before saving.
 It runs on the **server side** and typically returns either:

 * `true` → Value is valid, form proceeds to save.